DataScienceSpecialization/courses/08_PredictionAndMachineLearning/019predictingWithTrees/index.md

 ## Key ideas

 * Iteratively split variables into groups
-* Split where maximally predictive
-* Evaluate "homogeneity" within each branch
+* Evaluate "homogeneity" within each group
-* Fitting multiple trees often works better (forests)
+* Split again if necessary

 __Pros__:
-* Easy to implement

 * Easy to interpret
 * Better performance in nonlinear settings

 __Cons__:

 * Without pruning/cross-validation can lead to overfitting
 * Harder to estimate uncertainty
 * Results may be variable